Dighton Plant Removal Services

 Contact Dighton's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Dighton is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April-Nov.
-Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle woody material in 4-foot max lengths, 50-lb max weight, secured with biodegradable twine.
-The Transfer Station requires a resident sticker for access, and contractors must obtain permits and pay applicable fees.
+Proper plant material disposal in Dighton is managed seasonally from April-Nov, with yard waste accepted only in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP regulations.
+Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+The Transfer Station requires resident stickers and may charge permits or fees for contractor use.
 Specialized disposal is required for certain categories: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
-Healthy native plants are suitable for municipal composting, and large woody debris may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens and to protect storm drains.
-Materials must remain on private property until collection to avoid MS4 violations.
-For more information, contact:
+Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
+Immediate cleanup and proper staging are essential to prevent the spread of invasive seeds or pathogens and to protect storm drains.
+Materials must remain on private property until collection—street or storm drain disposal is prohibited to avoid MS4 violations.
+For guidance on collection schedules and regulations:

 Dighton Public Works